DataDog/integrations-extras/jfrog_platform_self-hosted/README.md

 **Q : I am about to upgrade from on-prem to JFrog Cloud.
 Can I expect all the same logs to stream into Datadog from my SaaS instance post-migration when I install the SaaS version of the integration?**

-A: At launch, the SaaS version of the integration will only stream the artifactory-request, access-audit and access-security-audit logs from your SaaS JFrog instance to Datadog
+A: At launch, the SaaS version of the integration will only stream the artifactory-request, access-audit and access-security-audit logs from your SaaS JFrog instance to Datadog.

 [1]: https://jfrog.com/